-Our collection, 26+ Easy Projects for Kids to Sew, is a great page to start with when your children want to start sewing.
+Our collection, 26+ Easy Projects for Kids to Sew, is a great page to start with when your little ones want to start sewing.
 We are starting with embroidery and have some very simple tutorials and patterns to share with you.
 Embroidery for kids is fun and easy, with creative, uncomplicated designs.

 After learning embroidery, they'll already be a step ahead for many of the felt sewing patterns we have in the next section.
 Felt is one of the easiest materials to work with so kids will have a lot of fun with the projects there.
 When it comes to sewing projects for children, the simpler the better.
 However, that doesn't mean that they're not up for a challenge.
 We have both to help them get as good as any adult.

 As a bonus, we have a section of no-sew fabric projects.
 If they aren't ready to sew, get them working with and understanding fabric so that they are able to sew with it when ready.

 PLUS!
 Watch the video right below with your child to learn one of the most basic embroidery stitches, the straight stitch.
 Most embroidery projects shared in this collection us a version of this stitch and so it will be helpful for them to learn.